kyrogon/Pysprings_Badging_System/README.md

     `pre-commit install`

 ### Running the project
- - Clone project & cd to root
+ - Clone project & cd to the `badging` folder
  - run `python manage.py migrate`
  - `python manage.py runserver` to start on localhost